becomingbabyman/eunoia-desktop/README.md

 At the moment eunoia-desktop transcribes your Apple Voice Memos into text locally.

+It's only tested on mac os 14.

-In the future it might support more automations to help you organize the information on your computer.
+In the future it might support more automations and platforms to help you organize the information on your devices.

-The intent is to have an entirely local, free, composable, and open source suite of automations to help organize, categorize and search across all your data.
+The intent is to have an entirely local, free, composable, and open source suite of automations to help organize, categorize and search across all your data without ever needing to go online.

 At the moment it's just a prototype.